NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 ### For Enterprise customers

 If you are an Enterprise customer, use the **validation mode** of the WAF migration process to check the behavior of the new WAF Managed Rules configuration.
-Cloudflare enables validation mode after you deploy the new WAF configuration.
+Khulnasoft enables validation mode after you deploy the new WAF configuration.
 In this mode, the previous WAF version is still enabled, so that you can validate the behavior of your new configuration during the migration process.
 The new WAF Managed Rules will run before the previous version.

 Go to the [Activity log](/waf/security-events/paid-plans/#activity-log) in Security Events during validation mode and check the following: